mozilla/addons-server/docs/topics/install-olympia/celery.rst

 Cron Jobs
 ~~~~~~~~~

 This is all good, but let's automate this.
-In Zamboni we can create cron
+In Olympia we can create cron
 jobs like so: ::

   @cronjobs.register